 This is an Insight article, written by a selected partner as part of GAR's co-published content.
 Read more on Insight

-The chapter is divided into two parts.
-The first part (‘Organisation of the proceedings’) addresses those organisational issues to be dealt with in the initial stages of an arbitration, prior to the first submissions on the merits, such as the first case management conference and the setting of the terms of reference (when this document is required; particularly for arbitral proceedings under International Chamber of Commerce (ICC) Rules).
+The chapter is in two parts.
+The first part (‘Organisation of the proceedings’) addresses those organisational issues to be dealt with in the initial stages of an arbitration, prior to the first submissions on the merits, such as the first case management conference and the setting of the terms of reference (when this document is required; particularly for arbitral proceedings under the Rules of Arbitration of the International Chamber of Commerce (the ICC Rules)).
 The second part (‘Conduct of the proceedings’) addresses the typical issues that arise during the course of arbitral proceedings, for instance in regard to document disclosure, evidentiary hearings and the drafting of an award.

 Organisation of the proceedings